Request Access to Climatiqs data tool kit.

 What is CBAM?

-Timeline and Requirements:
+Timeline and requirements:

 • Starting 1st October 2023: Importers must prepare quarterly reports detailing goods imported, their production methods and other supporting data, and associated emissions.